Anasskm/Groopie-tracker/README.md

     ```
 ---

-## Features :sparkles:
+## Features ✨

  ### Artists

  - Display artist information, including names, images, years of activity, first album dates, and members.
  - Interactive visualizations like cards and tables.

  ### Concerts

  - Display upcoming and past concert locations and dates.:e_mail:
  - Interactive maps and calendars.

  ### Client-Server Interaction
  - Implement an event/action feature that triggers a server response.
  - Example: Search functionality that fetches and displays artists based on user input.

 ---

 ## Technologies Used :computer: